sizeofvoid/libopeninput/doc/user/device-quirks.rst

 AttrPointingStickIntegration=internal|external
     Indicates the integration of the pointing stick.
 This is a string enum.
     Only needed for external pointing sticks.
 These are rare.
+AttrTabletSmoothing=1|0
+    Enables (1) or disables (0) input smoothing for tablet devices.
+Smoothing is enabled by default, except on AES devices.